cbeck88/conf-rs/README.md

 `conf` places emphasis on features differently.

 * `env` is actually the most important thing for a 12-factor web app.
 * `conf` has a different architecture, such that it's easier to pass information at runtime between a `struct` and the `struct` that it is flattened into, in both directions.
-This enables many of the new features that it brings to the table.
-The details are not part of the public API, so that they can be extended to support new features without a breaking change.
+This enables many new features.
+The details are not part of the public API, the way that they are in `clap`, so that we can add more features in the future without a breaking change.
 * `conf` has very specific goals around error reporting.
 We want to return as many config errors as possible at once, because deployment might take a relatively long time.

 In order to meet its goals, `conf` does not use `clap` to handle `env` at all. `clap` is only used to parse CLI arguments as strings, and to render help text, which are the two things that it is best at.

-This crate can expose more features of the underlying `clap` builder and get closer towards the feature set offered by `clap-derive`, but will probably never expose all of them -- we can only expose features that we are sure will work well with the additional features that we have created, like flatten-with-prefix, and will work well with the manner in which we are using the underlying clap builder.
-The most interesting features are those that can be motivated by common web development needs.
+This crate can get closer towards the full feature set offered by `clap-derive`, but will probably never achieve feature parity -- in fact the use of `clap` is an implementation detail, and it's conceivable that we'll drop `clap` and just use `clap-lex` directly.

 If you have very specific CLI argument parsing needs, or if you need pixel-perfect help text, you will be better off using `clap` directly instead of this crate, because you will have more control that way. `clap` is the most mature and feature-complete CLI argument parser out there, by a wide margin.